Find out how to prevent accidents and breakdowns, and avoid invalidating your car insurance when the weather turns cold

-Whether it’s ice, snow, heavy rain or high winds, winter weather can put your car at risk.
+Whether it’s ice, snow, heavy rain or high winds, adverse weather can put your car at risk.
 According to research from Continental Tyres, there are almost 7,000 more car accidents on UK roads in winter than there are in summer.

 Don’t leave your car unattended